Ar-Ion/ar-ion.github.io/projects.md

 - Fully redundant power management system and avionics

 **Achievements**:
-- 3rd place at ERC2023 World Finals with special award for best robotic arm and best presentation
+- 3rd place at ERC2023 World Finals with special award for best robotic arm
 - 2nd place at ERC2022 World Finals with special award for best autonomous navigation
 - 3rd place at ERC2021 World Finals with special award for best science plan and best sample probing